omni-digital/omni-forms/README.md

 # Omni Forms

-Omni forms is a simple form builder with admin integration for django versions >= 1.8.
+Omni forms is a simple form builder with admin integration for django versions >= 1.8 that allows you to easily create forms for your django website.

 `pip install omniforms`